Battle of Sempach: Background

-The battle
+Battle

 The Confederation army had presumably assembled at the bridge over the Reuss River at Gisikon.
 It marched from there, hoping to catch Leopold still at Sempach where he could be pressed against the lake.
 Around noon, the two armies made contact about 2 km outside of Sempach.
 This was to the mutual surprise of both armies, which were both on the move and not in battle order.
 But both sides were willing to engage and formed ranks.
 The site of the battle is marked by the old battle chapel, which was originally consecrated in the year after the battle.

 The Swiss held the wooded high ground close to the village of Hildisrieden.
 Since the terrain was not deemed suitable for a cavalry attack, Leopold's knights dismounted, and because they did not have time to prepare for the engagement, they were forced to cut off the tips of their poulaines which would have hindered their movement on foot.
-The Swiss chroniclers report how a huge pile of these shoe-tips was found in a heap after the battle, and they are also depicted in the background of the battle scene in the Lucerne Chronicle of 1513.
+The Swiss chroniclers report how a huge pile of these shoe-tips was found after the battle, and they are also depicted in the background of the battle scene in the Lucerne Chronicle of 1513.

-The main body of the Confederation army finally completed its deployment from the marching column, formed up, and attacked the knights from the flank aggressively.
-The Austrian force, on the other hand, formed a wide rank and threatened to surround the outnumbered confederates.
+The main body of the Confederation army finally completed its deployment from the marching column, formed up, and aggressively attacked the knights from the flank.
+The Austrian force, however, formed a wide rank and threatened to surround the outnumbered confederates.

 How and at what point the battle turned in favour of the confederates is a matter of debate.

-It has been suggested that an important factor was the midday heat in July, which wore out the Austrian knights wearing heavy armour much more than the lightly armed confederates (some of which had reportedly no other "armour" than a wooden plank tied to their left arm as a shield).
-Another factor may have been a fatal underestimation of the confederates on the part of the nobility.
+It has been suggested that an important factor was the midday heat in July, which wore out the Austrian knights wearing heavy armour, much more than the lightly armed confederates (some of whom had reportedly no other "armour" than a wooden plank tied to their left arm as a shield).
+Another factor may have been an underestimation of the confederates on the part of the nobility.
 According to the account by Tschudi, seeing the small strength of the confederate force, the nobles were concerned that if they sent the mercenaries in front, as would have been common practice, they might not see any action at all, as the mercenaries would finish the job on their own.
 Therefore, they insisted on taking the front ranks.